opensearch-project/sql/docs/experiment/ppl/interfaces/protocol.rst

     ... -d '{"query" : "source=unknown | fields firstname, lastname"}'
     {
       "error": {
-        "reason": "Error occurred in Elasticsearch engine: no such index [unknown]", "details": "org.elasticsearch.index.IndexNotFoundException: no such index [unknown]\nFor more details, please send request for Json format to see the raw response from elasticsearch engine.", "type": "IndexNotFoundException"
+        "reason": "Error occurred in OpenSearch engine: no such index [unknown]", "details": "org.opensearch.index.IndexNotFoundException: no such index [unknown]\nFor more details, please send request for Json format to see the raw response from OpenSearch engine.", "type": "IndexNotFoundException"
       },
       "status": 404